| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 fibrous tissue endure these movements.
 No stiff bone sprouts can

 endure such large relative movement.
+Note also that the bone

 tissue is rosy in the picture - the bone tissue in the